 Psoriasis is a skin condition characterized by itchy scales, inflammation, and redness.
 It usually occurs on the scalp, knees, elbows, hands, and feet.

 Genetics almost certainly plays a role.
-Research has shown that susceptibility to psoriasis is inherited.
 Read on to learn more about the role of genetics in the development of psoriasis.

-Psoriasis usually appears between the ages of 15 and 35.
-It may occur at any age, however.
+Psoriasis usually appears between the ages of 15 and 35, according to the National Psoriasis Foundation (NPF).
+However, it may occur at any age.
 For example, about 20,000 children under the age of 10 are diagnosed with psoriasis every year.

 Psoriasis can occur in people with no family history of the disease.
 Having a family member with the disease increases your risk.